 Currently, the WSJT-X modes do not handle the standard QSO Party type exchanges.
 For the Nevada QSO Party we have developed a ‘work around’ to allow the use of FT8 and FT4 using the Field Day overlay.
-Each of the seventeen Nevada counties in alphabetical order have been assigned a number.
-What would have been the class letter will be considered to be the signal report ‘599’ as is the custom in most contests.
+Each of the seventeen Nevada counties or countylines in alphabetical order have been assigned a number/letter combination.
+The signal report ‘599’ will be assumed as is the custom in most contests and any completed FT8/4 contact has that quality.
 The Section report will be your location, eg, NV would be Nevada, SD is South Dakota, EPA will be Eastern Pennsylvania, etc.

 To make this work, all entrants will need to close their normal logging program and open the WSJT-X program.
 DO NOT try to use the window in N1MM, it will not log the contact properly.
 If you make FT8 contacts WSJT-X will create a separate Cabrillo Log of just those contacts in the WSJT-X program.
 You will need to send in both logs with your entry.
-We will process the WSJT-X log to make it conform with the format of the main log and combine it with the main log.
+We will process the WSJT-X log to make it conform with the format of the main log, expand the countyline contacts, and combine it with the main log.

 CQ NV W6US DN10